DE51DER1UM/Slime-Game/README.md

 Week 3 Changes (~6 hours):
 - Slimes now have a chance to drop coins that the player can pick up
+- Every time the player kills a slime their score goes up by 1